clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 ```

-Use the stranger annotated VCF file to answer the following questions:
+Use the `case5.stranger_annotated.vcf` file to answer the following questions:

+!!! question  "Question 13"
+    :question:
+    How many repeats does the patient have in the in each allele?

+!!! question  "Question 14"
+    :question:  Are the both DMPK alleles above the pathogenic threshold?

 !!! question  "Question 15"
-    :question:  Are the both DMPK alleles above the pathogenic threshold?
+    :question:
+    Expansion hunter divides supporting reads into spanning, flanking and in-repeat
+    reads.
+How many spanning, flanking and in-repeat reads support the longer expanded allele?

  A good resource for staying updated on pathogenic expansion repeats is the [STRipy STR database](https://stripy.org/database).
 Go to the DMPK entry to see information on this repeat expansion and the frequency of different repeat lengths in gnomAD.